cloudmesh/classes/docs/source/i524/technologies.rst

      push notifications to iOS, Windows, Fire OS and Android OS devices.

+     According to :cite:`sns-blog`,SNS system architecture
-     According to :cite:`sns-blog`,Topics are named groups of events or access points, each identifying a specific subject, content, or event type.
-Each topic has a unique identifier (URI) that identifies the SNS endpoint for publishing and subscribing.Owners create topics and control all access to the topic.
-The owner can define the permissions for all of the topics that they own.Subscribers are clients (applications, end-users, servers, or other devices) that want to receive notifications on specific topics of interest to them.Publishers send messages to topics.
+     consists of four elements: Topics, Owners, Publishers and Subscribers.
+Topics are events or access points that identifies the subject of the event and can be accessed by an unique identifier (URI).Owners create topics and control all access to the topic and define the corressponding permission for each Topic.
+Subscribers are clients (applications, end-users,
+     servers, or other devices) that want to receive messages or notifications on specific topics of interest to them.Publishers send messages to topics.
 SNS matches the topic with the list of subscribers interested in the topic, and delivers the message to each and every one of them.

      According to :cite:`sns-faq`, Amazon SNS follows pay as per usage.
 In general it is $0.50 per 1 million Amazon SNS Requests.Amazon SNS